sysmso/singularity-ci/README.md

 # singularity (or apptainer) in docker

-The Dockerfile in this repository builds Apptainer.
-The resulting Docker image can be used on any system with Docker to build Apptainer images and push singularity / apptainer containers to a registry.
+The Dockerfile in this repository install Apptainer.
+The resulting Docker image can be used on any system with Docker to build Apptainer images and push singularity / apptainer containers to a singularity registry.

 ## How to upload container to sregistry with Gitlab CI